Phuket Weather February Averages, Thailand

-Average temperatures vary little here and this month the average is 28°C between the average high/lows of 33°C and 23°C. The hot season only has an average temperature 1°C higher than February.
 Average humidity is also lower at this time of year but will begin to increase towards the high of 90% during the monsoon.
 In February humidity is around 75% and you won't see an increase until the end of March.
-The humidity at this time of year is dependent on if it rains or not so on dry days the humidity can be as low as 50%.
+The humidity at this time of year is dependent on rain, on dry days the humidity can be as low as 50%.

 There is an average of 7 foggy days this month but it won't stop you from exploring the island as there are many activities indoors to explore.
 By next month there will average 8 days of fog that is up from the low of just 1 day in June, July and September.

 Hotels for Phuket in February